Lolliedieb/lolMiner-releases/README.md

 |  --cclk arg (=*)  | The core clock used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --mclk arg (=*)  | The memory clock only used for TON to reduce Watts, tt is not MEMORY Offset. "*" can be used to skip a card. |

+### lolMiner 1.60

+_Changes_
+- Significantly improved performance on Flux for Nvidia Turing & Ampere and AMD RX 5000 based GPUs.
+The expected performance on Ampere and Navi GPUs is about 15-20% above common implementations.
+On Turing based GPUs the performance matches common codes, but is more energy efficient.
+Fee is 1.5% for the new codes.
+- Equihash 125/4 (Flux), 144/5 and 192/7 stratum can now distinguish between stale shares and other rejected.

+_Fixes_
+-  Smaller fixes in Kaspa stratum, removing the extra string lines when a share gets rejected and fixing a potential infinite loop that might consume CPU time.

 ### lolMiner 1.59a

 _Changes_